persistenceOne/pStake-bugBounty/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug on the pStake alpha release app
-title: ''
+title: pStake BugBounty program
 labels: ''
 assignees: ''